-Our expertise in this domain goes back over 30 years, during which we pioneered several of the practices currently prevalent in the industry.
+Our expertise is built upon a strong legacy of high-quality research and development going back over 30 years, during which we pioneered several of the practices currently prevalent in the industry.
 Some of our prominent technologies include:

-- The use of constraint-solving capabilities for stimuli generation in the domain of functional verification of hardware.
+- Using constraint-solving capabilities for stimuli generation in the domain of functional verification of hardware.
 This includes separating the architecture description (model) from the generation engine.

-- A scalable formal verification technology that employs state-of-the-art model checking algorithms with extensive support for all common design and specification languages, including PSL (an IEEE standard specification language invented by our department).
+- Scalable formal verification technology that employs state-of-the-art model checking algorithms with extensive support for all common design and specification languages, including PSL (an IEEE standard specification language conceived by our department).

-- A powerful solution for post-silicon validation aimed at finding intricate bugs that may occur in complex multi-processing scenarios or under advanced memory management constraints, such as transactional memories.
+- Powerful post-silicon validation aimed at finding intricate bugs that occur in complex multi-processing scenarios or under advanced memory management constraints, such as transactional memories.

-- An advanced Combinatorial Test Design (CTD) technology that dramatically reduces the number of tests required to achieve a desired level of parameter interaction coverage over the test space of the program or system under test.
+- Advanced Combinatorial Test Design (CTD) technology that dramatically reduces the number of tests required to achieve a desired level of parameter interaction coverage over the test space of the program or system under test.

-Our primary customers within IBM are IBM Systems and Global Business Services, but many of our tools are generic and are used by external customers, as well.
+Our primary clients within IBM are IBM Systems and Global Business Services.
+Many of our tools which are used internally are generic and are used by external clients as well.

 The technologies developed in our department have received multiple IBM awards.
-Our overall contribution to IBM hardware was awarded an IBM Research Extraordinary Accomplishment, the highest rank for technical accomplishment awarded by IBM Research.
-Our CTD technology was awarded an IBM Corporate Award, the highest award granted by IBM corporate.
+Our overall contribution to IBM’s hardware development was awarded an IBM Research Extraordinary Accomplishment, the highest rank for technical accomplishment awarded by IBM Research.
+Our CTD technology was awarded an IBM Corporate Award, the highest award granted by the IBM corporate.

-In our ongoing endeavor to develop the next generation of verification tools and capabilities that can meet the increasing needs of our customers, we are exploring additional exciting directions.
-Among these we are:
+In our ongoing endeavor to develop the next generation of verification technologies and capabilities that can meet the increasing needs of our customers, we are exploring new exciting directions, including:

-- Developing techniques to help verify that a given design meets its performance requirements.
+- Performance Verification: Techniques to help verify that a given design meets its performance requirements.